 \section{Abstract}

-We investigate non-equilibrium phase coexistence associated with a first-order phase transition by numerically studying a one-dimensional Hamiltonian-Potts model with fractional spatial derivatives.
-The fractional derivative is introduced so as to reproduce the low-wavenumber density of states of the standard two-dimensional model, allowing phase coexistence to occur in a minimal one-dimensional setting under steady heat conduction.

-By imposing a constant heat flux through boundary heat baths, we observe stable coexistence of ordered and disordered phases separated by a stationary interface.
+We investigate nonequilibrium phase coexistence associated with a first-order phase transition by numerically studying a one-dimensional Hamiltonian-Potts model with fractional spatial derivatives.
+The fractional derivative is introduced so as to reproduce the low-wave-number density of states of the standard two-dimensional model, allowing phase coexistence to occur in a minimal one-dimensional setting under steady heat conduction.
+By imposing a constant heat flux through boundary heat baths, we observe the stable coexistence of ordered and disordered phases separated by a stationary interface.
 We find that the temperature at the interface systematically deviates from the equilibrium transition temperature, demonstrating a clear violation of the local equilibrium description.
 This deviation indicates that equilibrium metastable states can be stabilized and controlled by a steady heat current.

-Furthermore, the interface temperature obtained in our simulations is in quantitative agreement with the prediction of global thermodynamics for non-equilibrium steady states.
-These results confirm that the breakdown of local equilibrium and the stabilization of metastable states are intrinsic features of non-equilibrium first-order phase transitions, independent of spatial dimensionality.
-Our study thus provides a minimal and controlled numerical model for exploring the fundamental limits of thermodynamic descriptions in non-equilibrium steady states.
+Furthermore, the interface temperature obtained in our simulations is in quantitative agreement with the prediction of global thermodynamics for nonequilibrium steady states.
+These results confirm that the breakdown of local equilibrium and the stabilization of metastable states are intrinsic features of nonequilibrium first-order phase transitions, independent of spatial dimensionality.
+Our study thus provides a minimal and controlled numerical model for exploring the fundamental limits of thermodynamic descriptions in nonequilibrium steady states.